shanry/SAMFEO/README.md

 [1] Zhou, T., Dai, N., Li, S., Ward, M., Mathews, D.H. and Huang, L., 2023.
 RNA design via structure-aware multifrontier ensemble optimization.
 Bioinformatics, 39(Supplement_1), pp.i563-i571.

+The main branch is under active development and is continuously updated to improve numerical precision, code readability, and functionality.
+The reference implementation used for ISMB 2023 is preserved in the `ismb2023` branch: https://github.com/shanry/SAMFEO/tree/ismb2023

 ## Installation
 1.  **Clone the repository:**
     ```bash